 Indoor signage should complement the signs on your storefront.
 Together, they create the custom restaurant signage that becomes your establishment’s fingerprints.

 Consider all the creative places large-format signage elevates interior design — text and graphics adorning bars, splattered on statement walls, stationed at entryways and thanking patrons for their visit.
 Custom indoor signage can be humorous or refined, ornate or minimalist.
-They can tell stories, hint at recipes or relay interesting information about cuisine, foodie culture and more.
+They can tell stories, hint at recipes or relay interesting information about the cuisine and foodie culture.